-Given that the 2011-2012 preparation evaluation results fell between the national exit and national non-exit exam total mean we intend to ensure that we maintain the quality of our student preparation for program area standards as well as continue to provide study sessions to help students prepare as effectively as possible.
-This preparation evaluation was included in the 2009-2010 and 2010-2011 Assessment of Student Learning Data and results at that time were consistent with this administration of the preparation evaluation.
-This is the 3rd time this preparation evaluation was administered to CNED internship students.
+The 2012-2013 preparation evaluation results were slightly lower (but not significantly lower) than the national exit and national non-exit exam total mean we intend to ensure that we maintain the quality of our student preparation for program area standards as well as continue to provide study sessions to help students prepare as effectively as possible.
+This preparation evaluation was included in the 2009-2010, 2010-2011, and 2011-2012 Assessment of Student Learning Data and results at that time were slightly higher (but so were the national exit and national non-exit exam results) with this administration of the preparation evaluation.
+This is the 4th time this preparation evaluation was administered to CNED internship students.
 We have used these results for informational purposes only but intent to use this preparation evaluation as an exit exam beginning with students admitted under the 2011-2012 catalog.
 As such, we need to ensure that our students are aware of what impact scores more than 1.5 SD below the mean would have on their eligibility to graduate.
 We have drafted a Comprehensive Exam Policy (see wiu.edu/counselored) and all students have been informed of this policy via the CNED listsery.